 ACC 684 – Accounting Information Systems

-Course covers the nature, design, and implementation of accounting information systems.
+The primary focus of the course is to cover the nature, design, and implementation of accounting information systems.
 The objective of the course is to develop students’ understanding of the theory and practice of relational database management systems in the accounting view of enterprise-wide databases.
-Prerequisite: ACC 682

 MAS 610 – Statistical Analysis for Managerial Decision Making

 This course covers data analysis, probability concepts, distributions, sampling, estimation, hypothesis testing, simple and multiple regression and correlation analysis.

 MGT 600 – Managing Responsible Behavior in Organizations

 This course covers concepts of leadership, motivation, group dynamics, personality, organizational development strategies, and other behavioral aspects involved in the effective management of an organization through readings, lecture, video, discussion, and case analyses.
 The emphasis is on building a sound grasp of leadership practice, and on developing the ability to apply such knowledge to actual business problems.

 BSL 695 – Legal Implication in Executive Decision Making

 Law and legal process are examined as they mix with the politics and ethics of business, including the weight given to legal implications in the executive decision-making process.